Demographics of Benin

-Demographics of Benin.
-Data from FAO, 2005.
-Number of inhabitants in thousands.

 The demographics of Benin include population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.

 The majority of Benin's 13.3 million people live in the south.
 The population is young, with a life expectancy of 62 years.

 About 42 African ethnic groups live in this country; these various groups settled in Benin at different times and have also migrated within the country.
 Ethnic groups include: